 Egg Roll in a Bowl

-Egg Roll in a Bowl: An easy recipe featuring egg roll flavors of ground pork, cabbage, and carrots.
+This easy Egg Roll in a Bowl recipe is loaded with ground pork, cabbage, and carrots.
 Served with crispy wonton strips and a tasty Asian sauce, our family loves this meal!

 Our family has a serious affection for egg rolls.
 But we don’t clamor for just any ol’ egg rolls.
 We definitely have our favorites.